arduino/library-registry/FAQ.md

 Once you have done that, open an issue in [the issue tracker of this repository](https://github.com/arduino/library-registry/issues), specifying the URL of the library repository and requesting that the library be updated.

-### How can I change my library's name?
+### How can I change a library's name?

+<a id="how-can-i-change-my-librarys-name"></a>

 For the sake of continuity, libraries in the Library Manager list are locked to the name they had at the time they were added to the list.
 Changing the library name can be disruptive to its users because this is the unique identifier for the library used by the Arduino development software [command line interfaces](https://arduino.github.io/arduino-cli/latest/commands/arduino-cli_lib/), sketch [metadata](https://arduino.github.io/arduino-cli/latest/sketch-specification/#metadata), library [dependencies](https://arduino.github.io/arduino-cli/latest/library-specification/#libraryproperties-file-format), and installation location.

 If you wish to change the name it will need to be done manually by request:

-1. Change the `name` value in your [library.properties file](https://arduino.github.io/arduino-cli/latest/library-specification/#libraryproperties-file-format) and update the `version`.
+1. Change the `name` value in the [library.properties file](https://arduino.github.io/arduino-cli/latest/library-specification/#libraryproperties-file-format) and update the `version`.
 1. Create a release or tag.
-1. Submit an [issue report](https://github.com/arduino/library-registry/issues) requesting the name be changed and stating the URL of your library's repository.
+1. Submit an [issue report](https://github.com/arduino/library-registry/issues) requesting the name be changed and stating the URL of the library's repository.

 ## Limitations